jburgy/jburgy.github.io/docs/_posts/2025-10-16-veg-o-matic.md

     height="900px"
     allow="cross-origin-isolated"
 ></iframe>

+[^1]: Strictly speaking, it also isn't necessary anymore.
+Now that the notebook is served from `/lite` under the same origin, JupyterLite's own service worker can take care of the isolation headers for the notebook app and its imports.
+The old page-level `coi-serviceworker` shim was only needed when I was still trying to fake that setup from outside the iframe.

 And if you read that far, first of all congratulations!
 I realize you might still like an answer to the question posed in this article's title.
 Besides sounding like a